Let's discuss

 There’s been a lively Twitter debate (in German) on this issue this week after Claudio Kuster, an assistant to Senator Thomas Minder, questioned their rights.

-“The Swiss abroad should not have the right to vote – if only because they are difficult to reach with information or campaigns.”
+“The Swiss abroad should not have the right to vote – if only because they are difficult to reach with information or campaigns.”external link

 The grounds for his tweet was an article by swissinfo.ch about how the Swiss abroad had voted on Sunday on three issues, including a controversial reform of corporate tax law and easing citizenship requirements for the grandchildren of immigrants.